mseonKim/URP-ScreenSpaceReflection/README.md

 ### In Forward(+) Rendering Mode

-Since the URP Default Lit shader does not save the smoothness value to the normal texture in Forward Rendering, it needs to customize `DepthNormalsPass`.
-It also means that you need to customize all shaders that you want to draw the reflection for forward.
+Since the URP Default Lit shader does not save the smoothness value to the normal texture in Forward Rendering, we need to customize `DepthNormalsPass`.
+It also means that we need to customize all shaders that we want to draw the reflection for forward.

 However, it's pretty simple to handle this with a custom shader that stores the smoothness value into `_CameraNormalsTexture.a`.
 See the reference shader(`SSRForwardLit.shader`) in the sample project.